 To Pass Any Module, you must satisfactorily complete all assignments and also pass an exam for that module.
-(Note: In a few instances, such as RHS courses and some of our stand alone 30 lesson certificates; the number of exams or requirements for passing may be a little different).
+(Note: In a few instances, such as our stand alone 30 lesson certificates; the number of exams or requirements for passing may be a little different).

 Example: A Certificate with six modules has 6 exams but a 30 lesson certificate has only 4 exams.